Dui Rupaiyan

 Dui Rupaiyan (२ रुपैयाँ), is a Nepali comedy, action and drama film, directed by Asim Shah.
-The song of the movie dui rupaiya, Kutu Ma Kutu is also the most famous and viewed Nepalese song on YouTube, with more than 200 million views.
+The song of the movie Kutu Ma Kutu is also the most famous and viewed Nepali song on YouTube, with more than 200 million views.

 Plot

 This movie revolves around two friends, Jureli (Nischal Basnet) and Dari (Asif Shah), who smuggle gold illegally from India to Nepal.
 Their boss (Tika Pahari), and his brutal assistant Judde (Prateek Raj Neupane) gives them a Nepali two rupees note aka dui rupaiyaa.
 The serial number of the dui rupaiyaa is sent to the Indian party.
 One day while on their mission to smuggle, they stop by a restaurant which is owned by the ASP {Assistant Superintendent of Police} of the region.
 There Dari flirts with the ASP's wife, Maya (Menuka Pradhan), but is interrupted by her son.
 To make him go away Dari gave him the dui rupaiyaa note given by their boss.
 Problems arise for Maya and Dari when Maya's husband the ASP (Buddhi Tamang) arrives, and Dari gets chased by him.
 However, Jureli manages to save him in the nick of time.

 When they reach near the Indo-Nepali border Dari realises that he forgot the dui rupaiyaa note at Maya's hotel.
 Without the note the Indian party refuse to give the gold package and give both of them a day to find and bring the note to them.
 The next day Dari visits Maya where he came to know that the ASP has taken his phone and Maya doesn't want him in her life anymore.
 In order to get his phone back Dari and Jureli follow the ASI into a fun fair, where they both along with the ASP dance and flirt with the main dancer (Swastima Khadka).
 On coming out of the fair the ASP opens the phone and finds out that Dari is Maya's lover, due to which a fight ensues between the two.
 This time too Jureli manages to saved Dari.
 Later that night Maya reveals that she was in a relationship with Dari, but was forced to marry the ASP for the sake of her father.